roboflow/inference/docs/workflows/create_workflow_block.md

 ### Declaring block outputs

-Our manifest is ready regarding properties that can be declared in Workflow definition, but we still need to provide additional information for Execution Engine to successfully run the block.
+Our manifest is ready regarding properties that can be declared in Workflow definitions, but we still need to provide additional information for the Execution Engine to successfully run the block.

 ??? example "Declaring block outputs"